-Key Skills and Strengths to Look For In Child Care Workers
+Key Skills and Qualities to Look For in Child Care Staff

 No matter the industry, employers will almost always prefer someone with experience.
 Of course, experience comes with a little higher price tag.
-The more experience they have, the more a potential hire expects to be compensated … as they should!
+The more child care experience they have, the more potential hires expect to be compensated … as they should!
 The truth is, as an employer, you will probably get what you pay for.
 That’s not to say a new, enthusiastic teacher won’t turn out to be a wonderful choice!
-But if you have the budget, we promise, you won’t regret putting it toward hiring experienced teachers for your classrooms.
+But if you have the budget, you won’t regret putting it toward hiring experienced teachers for your classrooms.
 They will already have naturally developed more of the child care job skills to come on this list, plus, an important X factor that comes along with experience –– confidence.
 And that comes in handy when managing children.

 Children with special needs require dedicated care and consideration.
 Additional certifications in this area can mean the world to a parent with a child struggling with learning or development challenges.
 A candidate who not only has a degree in early childhood education, but also a focus in special needs, may be of great value to your facility.
 If you’re a child care worker looking to find great early education degree programs, check out this handy list.

-Last but not least, CPR training is a must for any child care worker.
+Last but not least, CPR training is an essential child care skill.
 It’s so important to be prepared and practiced for any dangerous situation that could arise.
 These certifications need to be renewed, so be sure your staff members are up to date on their CPR training.

 Side note: Always make sure your teachers have access to the poison control number.
 The national number is 800-222-1222.
 They will connect you to your local office in an emergency situation.